EternityForest/hardlinep2p/README.md

 ## Not similar

-* IPFS: We aren't bittorrent, we don't use any sort of content-addressible stuff, we provide connections to self-hosted services.
+* IPFS: We aren't bittorrent, we don't use any sort of content-addressible stuff, we provide connections to self-hosted services, and mutable distributed databases.
 * Zerotier:  This is not a VPN.
 It will not conflict with a VPN(Although it may ignore it and use the LAN instead), and it does not act at the low-level network layer.

+## Possibly Similar

+* The GUN database seems to provide a similar eventually consistent database as the Streams feature
+* DAT:  We have a similar data sharing capability, but we do not manage any version history.
+* Scuttlebutt: We have a similar decentralized publishing capability, but we support multiple writers and don't use a chain.
+* SyncThing seems to use a similar sharing model to sync files.
+We don't currently sync files yet though.

 ## How it works.
 Computer B can discover the address of computer A if it is on the same network, otherwise it will fall back to using a public OpenDHT proxy that I am hosting(If you run one, let me know, I'd love to add some redundancy!)